This non-toxic DIY all-purpose cleaner is safe to use around children, disinfects, sanitizes, and is super easy to make!

 Frequent use of vinegar on these surfaces (as well as Windex or Bleach) will dull it and cause its sealant to weaken.

 PRINT THIS CLEANING RECIPE

 - 1 cup distilled white vinegar

-Combine water and vinegar in a glass spray bottle.
+- Combine water and vinegar in glass spray bottle.

-Add in Sal Suds, and then essential oils.
-I used 10 drops of grapefruit, 15 drops of lemon, and 15 drops of lemongrass oil.
+For this cleaner, I use 10 drops of Grapefruit essential oil, 15 drops of Lemon essential oil, and 15 drops of Lemongrass essential oil.